Coronavirus in Europe: What are my travel rights while travelling?

 The coronavirus spread all over the world in a very short time.
 France, Italy, Spain and the United Kingdom have been affected severely.

-In view of the coronavirus crisis, many people ask themselves whether they should book, undertake or cancel their holidays.
+Considering the coronavirus crisis, many people ask themselves whether they should book, undertake or cancel their holidays.
 But in case of cancellations: Will the money be reimbursed or not?

 This depends on the fact whether you have booked a package holiday or an individual trip.

-But not only package holidays, cruises and flights are cancelled or postponed.
-Lots of events are also concerned: The UEFA EURO 2020, concerts, festivals and fairs.
+Many events (concerts, festivals, fairs, etc.) are also affected.
 Please find the answers to your frequently asked questions on our website: Coronavirus & Cancelled Events.

 Moreover, protect yourself against fraudsters.
 The European Commission provides the corresponding information on their website: scams and unfair commercial practices.